-- Do they have an environmental officer and do they collaborate with environmental organisations (sharing data with environmental groups or running sustainability projects)?
+- Do they have an environmental officer and collaborate with environmental organisations (sharing data with environmental groups or running sustainability projects)?

 What you can do

-Although you’re pretty reliant on your cruise line when it comes to the environmental impact of your ship, there are still some things you can do yourself.
-A lot of them are the little changes we’re being encouraged to make at home or on other types of trip too.
+Although you’re pretty reliant on your cruise line when it comes your cruise environmental impact, there are still some things you can do yourself.
+A lot are the little changes we’re being encouraged to make at home or on other trips too.
 But even though they might seem small, if enough passengers join in then they can make a difference.

-Keep your waste to a minimum: Recycle wherever possible (most ships have recycling bins for paper, plastic, glass and cans, and some have composting bins), don’t bring rubbish onto the ship when you could dispose of it onshore, and definitely don’t throw anything overboard.
+Keep your waste to a minimum: Recycle wherever possible (most ships have recycling bins for paper, plastic, glass and cans), don’t bring rubbish onto the ship when you could dispose of it onshore, and definitely don’t throw anything overboard.

-Reduce water usage: Take shorter showers, reuse your bed linens and towels, especially around the pool.
-Some cruise lines have a big pile of towels by the pool which you can help yourself to, so try to keep hold of one all day rather than leaving it and picking up another later.
+Reduce water usage: Take shorter showers, reuse bed linens and towels, especially around the pool.
+Some cruise lines have piles of towels by the pool which you can help yourself to, so try to keep hold of one all day rather than picking several up.

-And finally – ask questions: If you want to know what a cruise line’s doing for the environment before you book, or don’t know where you can recycle waste when you’re on board ship, then ask someone.
+Finally, ask questions: If you want to know what a cruise line’s doing for the environment before you book, or don’t know where you can recycle on board, then ask someone.
 The more people ask, the more cruise lines will take these things seriously.

-The cruise industry is so competitive now that companies are fighting to distinguish themselves and attract more customers.
-So the more pressure they get from cruisers to improve sustainability and environmental standards, the more these issues will rise up their agendas – and hopefully the better the cruise industry’s environmental record will get in future.
+The cruise industry is so competitive that companies are fighting to distinguish themselves and attract more customers.
+So the more pressure they get from customers to improve sustainability and environmental standards, the more these issues will rise up their agendas – and hopefully the cruise industry’s environmental record will get better.